finos/secure-electron-adapter/docs/webPreferences.md

-# Overview of e2o webPreferences
+# Overview of sea webPreferences

-### Provide secure settings for all windows created using e2o api
+### Provide secure settings for all windows created using sea api

 ##### a. disable node integration for all windows